Lemon Blueberry Cheesecake

 - TURN DOWN OVEN: REDUCE the oven temperature to 300°F.

-- MAKE FILLING: Beat the cream cheese until nice and smooth then mix in the sugar and flour on low speed until smooth with no lumps remain in the bowl of an electric stand mixer fitted with a paddle attachment or with a hand mixer.
+- MAKE FILLING: Beat the cream cheese until nice and smooth then mix in the sugar, salt and flour on low speed until smooth with no lumps remain in the bowl of an electric stand mixer fitted with a paddle attachment or with a hand mixer.

 - Add the sour cream, vanilla, lemon juice and lemon zest and beat until the batter is smooth and creamy, about 1 minute.
 Scrape down the sides and bottom of the bowl.